birdLark/birdLark.github.io/faq/faq.md

   - This will affect all programs submitted via `$SPARK_HOME/bin/spark-submit`
 - [Not recommended] Modify logging related parameters directly in the Spark code of LarkMidTable
   - This is equivalent to writing dead, and each change needs to be recompiled
-- [Recommended] Use the following methods to change the logging configuration in the birdlarkconfiguration file(It only takes effect after birdlark>= 1.5.5 ):
+- [Recommended] Use the following methods to change the logging configuration in the birdLarkconfiguration file(It only takes effect after birdLark>= 1.5.5 ):

     ```
     env {